fmatter/glossing_bootstrap/README.md

 'You all will see me.'

 Here, there are three distinct word forms: *ŋajaga*, *dhiː*, and *ndugal*, two of which in turn consist of a root and suffixes.
+These g-words as part of a larger p-word are delimited with `=`, just like roots and affixes inside a g-word are delimited with `-`.

 <!-- manhaŋ-gu=naŋ-gal ŋima-nhi
 white.paint-INS=3ABS-PL paint-INTR.PST